CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/DHCP/DHCP-Servers.md

 {{< tabs "TabID27 ">}}
 {{< tab "CUE Commands ">}}

 1. Create a DHCP pool by providing a pool ID.
-The ID is an IPv4 or IPv6 prefix for the clients .
+The ID is an IPv4 or IPv6 prefix.
 2. Provide a name for the pool.
 3. Provide the IP address of the DNS Server you want to use in this pool.
 You can assign multiple DNS servers.
-4. Provide the domain name you want to use for this pool.
+4. Provide the domain name you want to use for this pool so that name resolution is provided.
 Optional???
-5. Define the range of all available IP addresses.
+5. Define the range of all IP addresses available for assignment.
 6. Provide the default gateway IP address.
 Optional.

 {{< tabs "TabI32 ">}}